Fish Master: Stevie Brehm

 Contact: stevie_b@comcast.com, 541.521.6765

-Overview: The Wild and Scenic Crooked River is a small tailwater know for it's abundant fish and varied bug populations.
+Overview: The Wild and Scenic Crooked River is a small tailwater know for its abundant fish and varied bug populations.
 Just east of Bend, the Crooked flows out of Bowman Dam and through 12 miles of beautiful rimrock canyon.
-Join us May 3-5 for riverside camping, or stay nearby in Prineville, Redmond or Bend.
+Join us May 2-4 for riverside camping, or stay nearby in Prineville, Redmond or Bend.

 This is a great river for newer flyfishers.
 Easy to read the water, not many bushes in your back-cast and safe wading...though a wading staff is recommended due to slippery footing.
 Shallow indicator nymphing and euro techniques produce the most hook-ups, and dry fly hatches are varied and profuse.
 A list of recommended flies will be provided later but small midge, mayfly, caddis and scud patterns are great.

 Gear recommendation: A four or five weight rod with a floating line is perfect or bring your light euro set-up.
-Waders, wading staff and felt-soled boots will be best.
+Waders, wading staff and felt-soled boots are best.

 The camping: There are abundant BLM campsites along the river all first come first served with picnic tables, pit toilets, fire rings and no water.
-Fishmaster Stevie and wife Gail will be at Palisades Campground fifteen miles south of Prineville on Hwy 27.
+Most likely campgrounds at Palisades or Chimney Rock will be our location and are about fifteen miles south of Prineville on Hwy 27.
+Outing host Stevie and wife Gail will advise the specific campground location later.

 Directions from Eugene: A 3 hour drive will take you up the McKenzie, over to Sisters, through Redmond to Prineville.
 Stock up in Prineville for last minute supplies and water.
 Take Hwy 27 south 15 miles to Palisades Campground.
 If you stay in Bend it's a 45 minute drive.
 Note: don't go to "Crooked River Campground" it's not nearby.